Red fox: Urban red foxes

-Red foxes have been extremely successful in colonising built-up environments, especially lower-density suburbs, although many have also been sighted in dense urban areas far from the countryside.
+Red foxes have been extremely successful in colonising built-up environments, particularly lower-density suburbs, although they have also been sighted in densely populated urban areas far from the countryside.
 Throughout the 20th century, they have established themselves in many Australian, European, Japanese and North American cities.
 The species first colonised British cities during the 1930s, entering Bristol and London during the 1940s, and later established themselves in Cambridge and Norwich.
 In Ireland, they are now common in suburban Dublin.
 In Australia, red foxes were recorded in Melbourne as early as the 1930s, while in Zurich, Switzerland, they only started appearing in the 1980s.

 Urban red foxes are most common in residential suburbs consisting of privately owned, low-density housing.
 They are rare in areas where industry, commerce or council-rented houses predominate.
 In these latter areas, the distribution is of a lower average density because they rely less on human resources; the home range of these foxes average from 80–90 ha, whereas those in more residential areas average from 25–40 ha.

-In 2006, it was estimated that there were 10,000 red foxes in London.
-City-dwelling red foxes may have the potential to consistently grow larger than their rural counterparts as a result of abundant scraps and a relative lack of predators.
-In cities, red foxes may scavenge food from litter bins and bin bags, although much of their diet is similar to rural red foxes.
+In the UK, it is estimated that the number of urban foxes rose from 33,000 in 1995 to 150,000 foxes in 2017.
+City-dwelling red foxes may scavenge food from litter bins and bin bags: research in 2025 suggests that human-generated food comprises 35% of urban fox diet, compared to just 6% for their rural counterparts.
+As a result of this difference in diet between urban and rural populations, city-dwelling red foxes tend to grow larger than their rural counterparts.
+It has been observed that urban foxes tend to have shorter and wider muzzles, smaller braincases and reduced sexual dimorphism relative to rural individuals: this is thought to be as a result of differing biomechanical demands of feeding or cognition between habitats.